Offering dual-sided incentives

 In this article, we'll learn how to set up dual-sided incentives with Dub Partners.

-If you're using Stripe for payments, you can follow these steps to set up dual-sided incentives on Dub:
+If you're using Stripe for payments, you can follow these steps to set up direct link-based discounts for your partner referral links:

 Lastly, you'll need to add the coupon logic to your Stripe checkout flow and leverage Dub's Customers API to determine if a user is eligible for a discount or not.